makaronz/CortexReel/src/CortexReel_analiza.md

-# Audit and optimize Site2Data v3 architecture
+# Audit and optimize CortexReel architecture
 _Exported on 03/06/2025 at 8:26:42 CEST from Cursor (0.51.1)_

 ---